 - Low storage

 When Jermaine Dupri said “money aint a thang” with Jay-Z driving a pimped-out Jaguar convertible and singing to beautiful ladies on horseback, his message was clear: He was rolling in money without a care in the world.
-Awesome, good for him and a whole lotta other rich music artists.
-As for the rest of us living in a different reality, this line can mean something a bit deeper.
-Money truly ain’t a thang–at least not the only thang–and this philosophy is going to revolutionize the way people interact with the world.
+Awesome, we’re happy for him and a whole lotta other rich music artists.
+As for the rest of us in #reality, this line can mean something a bit deeper.
+Money truly ain’t a thang–at least not the only thang–and the Nav.it philosophy is going to revolutionize the way people interact with the world.
 Here’s why.

 Our generation has something special going on.
 We’re smart.
 We’re savvy.
 We have easy access to the internet, which we can use to educate ourselves about what we’re interested in.
 And we surely don’t take things at face value, even if the boss tells us so.